YonatanKof/ww-kof/content/posts/Plugin shortcuts for Sketch.md

 ## 1st job - macOS shortcuts

 1. Scrolling the *Layers* and *Components* panel on a big file is nice but sometimes I'd like the get an overview at a glance.
-That's why the `Collapse All Groups` command is for.
+That's why the `Collapse All Groups` command is good for.
 Unfortunately it has no shortcut 😢
 2. I do a lot aligning when I design, moving my courser to the top right *(fig.align)* all the time is annoying.
 I'd like to have a shortcut for the Center / Horizontal / Top / Bottom / Left / Right alignment.